nepx/halfix/compatibility.md

 Boots fine, no graphics (`No displays found!`).
 Most likely due to problems in VGA BIOS -- graphics don't work on Bochs either.

+### Mandrake Linux
+Tried 5.1, fails to install (accessing sectors at end of file), otherwise boots fine.

+Kernel panic during install with 512 MB of RAM, PCIVGA, and SeaBIOS.

 ### Ubuntu

 Tried 16.04 LiveCD, fails with a kernel panic.
 Interestingly, the same kernel panic occurs in Bochs 2.6.10.
 I have yet to find out why because I can't find a way to scroll up in the text mode console.